IDC: Tablet shipments decline for 14th straight quarter

 The tablet market has now declined year-over-year for 14 quarters straight.
 Q1 2018 saw an 11.7 percent year-over-year decline: 31.7 million units shipped worldwide, compared to 35.8 million units in the same quarter last year.

-To make matters worse, the declines are back in the double-digits (2017 quarters only saw single digit declines).
+To make matters worse, the declines are back in the double digits (2017 quarters only saw single-digit declines).
 The estimates come from IDC, which counts both slate form factors and detachables, meaning tablets with keyboards included.
 Apple maintained its top spot for the quarter, with Samsung and Huawei rounding out the top three.
 The top five vendors accounted for 65.6 percent of the market, up from 61.2 percent last year:

 Apple’s shipment numbers were up by only 200,000, but that still translates into a 3.9 percentage point gain (from 24.9 percent to 28.8 percent), as the overall tablet market declined so much.
 The company was able to maintain its lead thanks to its lower-priced iPad and refreshed iPad Pro.
 The big question is how this year’s iPad will perform.